-Hunting is allowed on the Green Mountain & Finger Lakes National Forests.
-As with any recreational opportunity on the National Forests, all applicable State and Federal laws and regulations must be followed.
+Hunting is allowed on the Green Mountain & Finger Lakes National Forests with valid state hunting licenses and within appropriate season dates.
+All applicable State and Federal laws and regulations must be followed.

 - Be familiar with Green Mountain & Finger Lakes National Forests’ property boundary markings to ensure that you are on public land.

-- Be courteous and follow safe hunting practices.
+- Follow safe hunting practices.
 Be aware that there can be other forest users around who may not be aware it is hunting season.

 - Please report any violations.

 We recommend that you use a USGS Topographic Map, Vermont Atlas, or a Gazetteer for more detail on hunting locations.

 Becoming familiar with National Forest regulations is an important part of planning your hunting trip.

 During your visit, you may be sharing your National Forest with hunters.
 Visitors may continue to use their National Forests during hunting seasons but are encouraged to “plan ahead and prepare” accordingly.